bddvlpr/vrc-osc-spotify/README.md

 ## Update

-If you want to update the project, simply make sure you're navigated into the right directory (`cd bad-vrc-osc`) and enter `git pull`.
+If you want to update the project, simply make sure you're navigated into the right directory (`cd vrc-osc-spotify`) and enter `git pull`.

 ## Screenshots